ByteWelder/Decktility/docs/assembling.md

 If you use different resistor values, you must tweak the firmware settings in `config.h` of the firmware project.
 You must use high resistance values to reduce the current that leaks, as this wire is always connected to the battery.
 Make sure the pin on the Arduino never gets more than `5V`.

+The Pi wiring for I2C is done directly on the black header connector pins.
+I used a long and thin TS100 C1 tip to reach these pins.

 ![remaining arduino wiring schematic](pics/wiring-04-arduino.png)